Defer offscreen images on mobile

 Mobile Image Deferral: the standard

-Mobile performance is oftenheld back by two constraints: network latency (RTT) and main-thread CPU availability.
-Deferring offscreen images addresses both by preventing bandwidth contention on the critical rendering path and distributing image decoding costs over the session duration.
+Mobile performance is often held back by network latency (RTT) and main-thread CPU availability.
+Deferring offscreen images on mobile addresses both by preventing bandwidth contention on the critical rendering path and distributing image decoding costs over the session duration.

-This document details the modern, browser-native implementation of image deferral, contrasts it with obsolete JavaScript-based methodologies, and addresses the specific mechanical constraints of mobile viewports.
+This document explains how to effectively defer images on mobile, when to use it and addresses the specific mechanical constraints of mobile viewports.

 Implementation

-For all images below the initial viewport ("the fold"), apply the loading="lazy" attribute.
+For all images below the initial viewport ("the fold") add the loading="lazy" attribute.

 <!-- Standard Deferred Image -->